DreamWorks Dragons: The Nine Realms

-DreamWorks Dragons: The Nine Realms is an American computer animated television series in the How to Train Your Dragon franchise produced by the DreamWorks Animation under DreamWorks Animation Television for Peacock and Hulu.
+DreamWorks Dragons: The Nine Realms is an American animated television series in the How to Train Your Dragon franchise produced by the DreamWorks Animation under DreamWorks Animation Television for Hulu and Peacock.
+The series serves as a spinoff from the original animated trilogy.
+The voice cast consists of Jeremy Shada, Ashley Liao, Marcus Scribner, Aimee Garcia, Vincent Tong, Julia Stiles, Lauren Tom, Keston John, Angelique Cabral, Justina Machado, Pavar Snipe, Carrie Keranen, and Haley Joel Osment.

-The series was released on both Peacock and Hulu on December 23, 2021, while season two was released on May 5, 2022.
-The third season was released on August 18, 2022, while the fourth season was released on November 17, 2022.
-The fifth season was released on March 2, 2023.
+The show was announced on October 13, 2021, and premiered on both Hulu and Peacock on December 23, 2021.
+The show was renewed for six more seasons between May 5, 2022 and September 14, 2023, respectively.
+The show concluded after its eighth and final season which released on December 14, 2023.

 Premise

 The series is set in the modern world, 1,300 years after the events of How to Train Your Dragon: The Hidden World (2019).
-It follows a group of misfit kids, brought by their parents to a huge fissure caused by a comet, who uncover the truth about dragons and where they've been hiding.
+It follows a group of teenagers, brought by their parents to a huge fissure caused by a comet, who uncover a world of dragons beneath their feet.
+Tom, Thunder and the other riders find themselves entrusted with protecting the secret of dragons from those who would wish to exploit them.
+Whilst exploring the realms and discovering new dragons, Tom searches for his connection to Thunder and finds himself following in the footsteps of his Viking ancestor.